 How to Wall Mount a TV: A Step-by-Step Guide

 For maximum cool factor and a superclean look for your entertainment center, mounting your flat-panel TV is the way to go.
-Here’s how to get that flat screen up on the wall.
+Here’s how to hang that flat screen TV up on the wall.
 If you have everything you need already, great!
-Let’s get started.
+Let’s get started on the best way to mount your TV on the wall.

 - Decide where you want to position the TV.
 Viewing angles are often important for achieving the best picture quality, so consider your location carefully.
 Moving the TV after the fact is not only extra work, but it’ll also leave useless holes in your wall.
 If you have a fireplace, mounting your TV above it is a popular spot for mounting since it’s generally a focal point of the room.